carpentries/instructor-training/_episodes/15-carpentries.md

 > ## Explain to a partner
 >
 > With a partner, take turns asking and answering the question: "I want to organize a workshop!
 What will I need to do?"
 One partner should ask about a
-> self-organized workshop, and the other can ask about a centrally-organized workshop.
+> self-organised workshop, and the other can ask about a centrally-organised workshop.
 If you have a third person, they can help out with follow-up questions
 > or answers as needed.
 >
 > When you encounter new questions during this process, be sure to write them in the Etherpad.